BradleyA/markit/README.md

 ## Install

 To install, change directory to the location you want to download the scripts.
 Use git to pull or clone this script into the directory.
-If you do not have git then enter; "sudo apt-get install git".
-On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.
+If you do not have Git then enter; "sudo apt-get install git".
+On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/markit
     cd markit

 ## Usage
-    markit <FILE_NAME> <VERSION_NUMBER>
+    markit

 ## Output
       $ markit sample.sh